alexolivan/CfaScreen/README.md

 ![screenshot6](/screenshots/cfa635-6.jpg "screenshot6") ![screenshot7](/screenshots/cfa635-7.jpg "screenshot7")

-A tiny python kind of framework using, resulting of my work on trying to control ALSA Sound Card audio setup using the CFA635 LCD, as a kind of LCD-keypress based ALSAmixer.
+A tiny python kind of framework, resulting of my work on trying to control ALSA Sound Card audio setup using the CFA635 LCD... as a kind of LCD-keypress based ALSAmixer.

 To ease auto-generation of screens upon parsing ALSA mixer controls, I created